Maz Jobrani: Social and political activities

 Jobrani had been a board member of the National Iranian American Council (NIAC).
 In 2015, he stepped down after discovering NIAC's alleged ties to the Iranian government.
 He also sits on the board of the Persian American Cancer Institute (PACI.org) and also works with International Society for Children with Cancer (ISCC-Charity.org).

 In 2025, Jobrani participated in the Riyadh Comedy Festival.
 Joey Shea, Saudi Arabia researcher at Human Rights Watch, said in a statement that the Saudi government is using the comedy festival to whitewash its human rights abuses.

 Personal life

 In 2006, Jobrani married an Indian-American attorney named Pretha.
 They have a son and daughter and reside in California.

-Mr. Jobrani has two younger brothers and an older sister.
+Jobrani has two younger brothers and an older sister.
 His youngest brother is A. Joseph "Joey" Jobrani.
-After that is Mr. Kashi Jobrani (b.
-1977 - d.
-2014) who died when he was 36.
-His older sister, director/producer Mariam Jobrani (b.
-1969 - d.
-2017) died at the age of 47 from metastatic breast cancer.
+His second youngest brother is Kashi Jobrani (1977–2014).
+His older sister, director/producer Mariam Jobrani, was born in 1969 and died in 2017 from metastatic breast cancer.

+In August 2026, Jobrani announced that he had cancer following emergency brain surgery in December 2025.